MicrosoftDocs/azure-stack-docs/AKS-Hybrid/kubernetes-rbac-23h2.md

 - Roles intended to be granted cluster-wide using ClusterRoleBindings
 - Roles intended to be granted within particular namespaces using RoleBindings (admin, edit, view)

-To learn more about built-in Kubernetes RBAC roles, see [Kubernetes RBAC user-facing roles](https://kubernetes.io/docs/reference/access-authn-authz/rbac/#user-facing-roles)
+For more information about built-in Kubernetes RBAC roles, see [Kubernetes RBAC user-facing roles](https://kubernetes.io/docs/reference/access-authn-authz/rbac/#user-facing-roles).

 ### User-facing roles